 Applicants must have the minimum GPA to be considered:

 Are any standardized tests required for admission?

 Yes.
 Applicants are required to take the Graduate Record Examination (GRE).
-The program does consider the applicant's performance on the GRE during the selection process, there is a minimum score requirement of 950.
+The program does consider the applicant’s performance on the GRE during the selection process, however there is no minimum score requirement.
 If an applicant’s primary language is not English, applicants must present a TOEFL score of 500 or higher on a paper-based examination (TOEFL PBT), a score of 64 on an internet-based examination (TOEFL IBT), or an IELTS score of 6.0 or higher.